rtablada/candycane-nashjs/README.md

 npm install
 ```

-Setup the database configuration in `app/config/environment.js`.
+Setup the database configuration in `app/config/environment.js` and `knexfile.js`.

-This works well with [PostgresApp](postgresapp.com), then you can run
+This works well with [PostgresApp](postgresapp.com), then you can run the following to create a nashjs database and you won't have to change the config.

 ```
-createdb store-api
+createdb nashjs
 ```

 Once the database is configured:

 ```
+npm run build
 npm run start
 ```